This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Cerebral palsy associated disorders are conditions that children with CP may develop.
-Almost all children with cerebral palsy have one or more health issues connected to the neurological disorder.
+Cerebral palsy-associated disorders are conditions that children with CP may develop.
+Almost all children with cerebral palsy have one or more related health issues.

 Seizures

 Seizures are common with cerebral palsy.
-According to the Centers for Disease Control and Prevention (CDC), around 35% of all children with cerebral palsy will experience seizures.[1]
+According to studies, around 40% of all children with cerebral palsy will experience seizures.[1]
 The symptoms depend on the type of seizures a child has.

 When a child experiences a seizure, it’s due to electrical activity misfiring in the brain.
 Some of the various reasons misfiring occurs are brain damage, head injuries, dehydration, infections, tumors, and genetic factors.